-ABSTRACT: Background and purposeTransient receptor potential vanilloid 1 (TRPV1) and TRP ankyrin 1 (TRPA1) are involved in many biological processes, including nociception and hyperalgesia.
-Whereas the involvement of TRPV1 in psychiatric disorders as anxiety and depression has been reported, little is known regarding the role of TRPA1 in these conditions.Experimental approachWe investigated the role of TRPA1 in mice models of depression (forced swimming test, FST) and anxiety (elevated plus maze test, EPM).Key resultsIntracerebroventricular (i.c.v.) administration of the TRPA1 antagonist (HC030031, 30 nmol/2 μl) reduced immobility time in the FST.
-Similar results were obtained by oral administration of HC030031 (p.o., 30-300 mg/kg).
-Reduction in the immobility time in the FST induced by HC030031 (100 mg/kg) was completely prevented by pretreatment with TRPA1 agonist, cinnamaldehyde (50 mg/kg, p.o.), which per se was inactive.
-In the EPM test, pretreatment with cinnamaldehyde (50 mg·kg(-1) , p.o.), which per se did not affect behavior response, prevented the anxiolytic-like effect (increased open arms exploration) evoked by TRPA1 blockade (HC030031, 100 mg·kg(-1) , p.o.).
+Administration of the TRPA1 antagonist (HC030031, 30 nmol in 2 μL, i.c.v.) reduced immobility time in the FST.
+Similar results were obtained after oral administration of HC030031 (30-300 mg·kg(-1) ).
+The reduction in immobility time in FST induced by HC030031 (100 mg·kg(-1) ) was completely prevented by pretreatment with TRPA1 agonist, cinnamaldehyde (50 mg·kg(-1) , p.o.), which per se was inactive.
+In the EPM test, pretreatment with cinnamaldehyde (50 mg·kg(-1) , p.o.), which per se did not affect behaviour response, prevented the anxiolytic-like effect (increased open arm exploration) evoked by TRPA1 blockade (HC030031, 100 mg·kg(-1) , p.o.).
 Treatment with either cinnamaldehyde or HC030031 did not affect spontaneous ambulation.
 Furthermore, TRPA1-deficient mice showed anxiolytic- and antidepressant-like phenotypes in the FST and EPM test respectively.